General Terms and Conditions

 36.)
 Copyrights and Trademarks.
 The Client represents to Agency and unconditionally guarantees that any elements of text, graphics, photos, designs, trademarks, or other artwork furnished to Agency for inclusion in web pages are owned by the Client, or that the Client has permission from the rightful owner to use each of these elements, and will hold harmless, protect, and defend the Agency and its subcontractors from any claim or suit arising from the use of such elements furnished by the Client.

 38.)
 Deliverables and Buy Out.
 It is the practice of Agency NOT TO RELEASE native design files with completed rendered graphics or programming code unless explicitly stipulated in writing as a condition of the project.
 Agency defines “Deliverables” as delivering or providing access to the FINISHED Client product or service and specifically does not include access to the original (native) files, software, or design elements required to complete the project.
-Client may receive the final high-resolution PDF output needed to satisfy the project, but not the original artwork files used to create the final output.
+For example, Client may receive the final high-resolution PDF output needed to satisfy the project, but not the original file used to create the final output.
 Agency defines “Buy Out” as allowing the Client to purchase the original files and/or design assets used to complete the project.
 The Agency fee for the Client to buy such assets will be determined in a separate CSA which outlines the specific use.
-The typical buyout is 300% of design cost.
-For example, client pays $500 for a poster design.
-In order to purchase native files (access to the original design), the client must pay an additional $1,500.
-Otherwise, client is only to receive the rendered final artwork format (like PDF, JPG, EPS).

 39.)
 Credit and Portfolio.
 Unless otherwise stated in writing by Client, Agency and its subcontractors retain the right to display all designs as examples of their work in their respective public and private portfolios.
 In cases where Client’s project may be deemed confidential or sensitive in nature, Agency will not display Client’s project.
 Agency requires Client to allow a "Marketing by Tucker MarCom" hyperlink inconspicuously in the Client’s website's footer.